 Price signalling in other industries may still potentially be caught under the provisions of the Competition and Consumer Act relating to cartel conduct and other anti-competitive agreements.

-The competition bar will closely watch the progress of the air cargo class action.
-If the case goes to trial, it may clarify the law in a number of areas including the availability of a ‘pass-through defence’ under the Competition and Consumer Act.
-The pass-through defence is sought to be used by respondents in cartel class actions to restrict the quantum of damages claimed by applicants to the extent that the applicants have passed on increased prices to their own customers.
+With the Air Cargo class action settling in 2014, the opportunity has been lost for the time being to clarify the law in a number of areas including the availability of a ‘pass-through defence’ under the Competition and Consumer Act.
+Pass-through is sought to be used by respondents in cartel class actions to restrict the quantum of damages claimed by applicants to the extent that the applicants have passed on increased prices to their own customers.
 In the United States, respondents cannot rely on a pass through defence in a claim for damages made from direct purchasers under federal law.

 - Competition and Consumer Act 2010 (Cth) sections 44ZZRF, 44ZZRG, 44ZZRJ, 44ZZRK.